 I've experienced firsthand Russia's approach to the rule of law and to property rights.
-Group Menatep, its founders, and its main asset, Yukos Oil Company, have been the subject of a coordinated and relentless onslaught by the Russian authorities.
+Group Menatep, its founders, and its main asset, Yukos Oil Company, have been the subject of a coordinated

 Group Menatep is the majority owner of Yukos Oil Company, holding approximately 51 percent of the Yukos equity capital.
-In addition, Group Menatep placed a separate 10 percent of the Yukos shares in a trust, the Veterans Petroleum Trust, which provides retirement benefits for Yukos workers in the remote oil fields in Siberia.
+In addition, Group Menatep placed a separate 10 percent of the Yukos shares in a trust, the Veterans Petroleum Trust, which provides retirement benefits for Yukos workers in the remote oil fields in Sibepening in Russia.